AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 - Summons do not have turns of their own, even when they act after you: your turn's start is the start of all your summons' turns, and when your summons finish acting, your turn ends.

 #### Demon summoning spells

-##### Hellraiser's call

-*Master · 12 mana · 3 moves · instant*

-You summon **3 disgraced warriors, 2 skulls and 1 devastator**.
-They all die at the end of the current round.

-##### Summon annihilator

-*Legendary · 19 mana · 6 moves · special*

-You summon a **size 5** creature of pure destruction, lingering in this realm for as long as the blood flows.

-- *Stats:* resilience 8, evasion 6, unphased 1, movement 45 m, mana 54.
-- *Attributes:* power 7d12, speed 5d10, endurance 2d8, willpower 1d4, intellect 4d10, charisma 6d12, sense 3d6.
-- *Traits:* **Destructive aura** — no creature within 20 meters (the annihilator included) can benefit from damage reduction. **Rampage** — when the annihilator kills a creature, it regains one move. **Anti drain** — immune to *mana drain* and the *holy* weapon enchantment.
-- *Attacks:* **Claws of doom** (medium reach): 7d12+2d8 — *brutal, poison inflicting, bladed*.
-Always uses the *savage brawl* technique when more than 1 creature is in reach.
-- *Spells:* fire blast, dragon breath, mind crusher, manifest nightmare, ultimate age of desolation.

-The annihilator makes **4 moves** each round, acting directly after you.
-If its turn ends without making a creature heavily wounded or killing one — it returns to its prison in the furthest parts of hell.

-##### Summon devastator

-*Advanced · 11 mana · 4 moves · 10 minutes (40 rounds)*

-You call forth a **size 2** demon from the depths of its prison.

-- *Stats:* resilience 7, evasion 1, damage reduction −1, unphased 0, movement 15 m, mana 10.
-- *Attributes:* power 2d10, speed 1d8, endurance 2d8, willpower 1d6, intellect 1d4, charisma 1d12, sense 3d6.
-- *Traits:* **Focused** — suffers no downsides from being heavily wounded. **Anti drain** — immune to *mana drain* and the *holy* enchantment.
-- *Attacks:* **Destructive strike** (medium reach): 3d10 — *brutal, armor breaker, forceful*.
-- *Spells:* mana dash, gravity rush, lightning burst, fire blast, flaming weapon.

-The devastator makes **2 moves** each round, strides once per turn for free, and acts directly after you.

 ##### Summon disgraced warrior